ganzerli/game_of_lies/README.md

 When a cell has lost all knowledge changes its kind, and applies to the other behavior.

 You can change the options in the CONFIG object to make the game different
+- if the game generation is too boring, reload the browser - :)